2019 Jury President

 Adult with disabilities, worker ESATITUDE COSTEBELLE Cannes.
 Passionate about cinema and incidentally passionate about all that is audiovisual domain.
 Interested by films especially on the Handicap, he is delighted to have been chosen to be a member of the jury of the festival "Entr'2 Marches".
 He is for the inclusion and recognition of people with disabilities in all areas and in their own right.

 He is passionate about cinema, he was lucky to be able to play a small role in 2 films; "The Aries Family" and "A Man at Height".
 He takes a lot of fun creating short films.
 He likes two quotes, which are: "The theater is played is live and the movies are offline".
-"A deaf guy prefers to see a bad movie subtitled as a good movie without subtitles"
+"A deaf guy prefers to see a bad subtitled movie rather than a good movie without subtitles"

 He has been blind since the age of 12, which has not stopped him from doing brilliant studies: ability in law, doctor in psychology, psychoanalyst, teacher in schools for the blind.
 He founded several associations (Horus, Arrimage ...)
 Having reached the age of retirement, national education, he postponed his bubbling energy on his other interests the work of publishing, the artistic work and the work training and sharing creation.